serialport/website/docs/api-stream.md

 Set control flags on an open port.
 Uses [`SetCommMask`](https://msdn.microsoft.com/en-us/library/windows/desktop/aa363257(v=vs.85).aspx) for Windows and [`ioctl`](http://linux.die.net/man/4/tty_ioctl) for OS X and Linux.

 Arguments:
-- `options: setOptions` All options are operating system default when the port is opened.
+- `options: setOptions` All options default to the operating system defaults when the port is opened.
 Every flag is set on each call to the provided or default values.
-If options isn't provided default options are used.
 - `callback: error => {}` Called once the port's flags have been set.

 `setOptions`